 COVID-19 cases are raking up every day and yet the cricketing body, Board of Control for Cricket in India (BCCI) is organising the mega event – Indian Premier League (IPL).
 The league involves hundreds of star cricketers, their support staff, broadcasting teams, groundsmen, rich team owners, the staff at hotels and other facilities and above all a huge audience, and all of them are at risk if the event happens.
 And yet, the BCCI is conducting the league though without a live audience and at a completely different venue, still, the cricketers, staff, team owners, groundsmen, broadcasters and name anyone else, is readily compromising health and life, without a word uttered – just for the sake of cricket?
 Well, not really.

-IPL is a business first and cricket laterand not just another business, it is such a mega-profitable business that every participant is happy to be involved in, even during such unpleasant times.
+IPL is a business first and cricket laterand not just another business set up in India, it is such a mega-profitable business that every participant is happy to be involved in, even during such unpleasant times.
 General elections, fear of terrorists’ attacks, water crisis, match-fixing scandals and many other controversies and yet the IPL has happened every year, overcoming all obstacles, as if there wasn’t any.
 Let’s forget cricket for a while and try to understand the business of IPL and what makes it so lucrative.

 About the League

 The cricket league which started in 2008, after controversies surrounding the ban on Indian Cricket League (ICL) and the participating cricketers, was the mastermind of Lalit Modi who wanted to create cricket league in India similar to Football abroad.
 The league has a brand value of INR 475 billion according to a report by Duff & Phelps in 2019.
 According to a survey by KPMG Sports Advisory Group, the league contributed INR 11.5 billion to the Indian GDP and had an overall impact of INR 26.5 billion on the economy (1.2% of GDP) in 2015.